 ELK SUSTAINABLE DENIM X SAITEX

-The journey to find a sustainable denim producer has taken us a long time but we are thrilled to now be working with SAITEX in Vietnam a denim factory that goes over and above the call of duty.
+The journey to finding a sustainable denim producer took ELK some time, though we found the perfect match in 2019 when we began working with SAITEX, a denim factory in Vietnam that goes over and above the call of duty.
 Cleaning up the denim industry by embracing innovation, SAITEX is on a mission to change the way the fashion industry approaches traditional production.
 From recycling water to repurposing waste, reducing energy consumption and embracing renewable resources, find out how this certified B-Corporation is leading the way.

 SAITEX recycles 98% of its water so that it is clean enough to drink.
 This means one pair of SAITEX denim jeans uses 1.5L of water after recycling versus the 80L traditional denim Jeans would require in a standard process.
 Thanks to their closed water system, each year they save 430 million litres of water - equal to the annual water consumption of 432,000 people.